 Digital thermostats that have replaced the original mercury switch thermostats offer scheduled heating and cooling, providing improved efficiency.
 But they all rely on a pair of “AA” size 1.5v batteries to maintain the heating schedule.

 When those batteries fail after a few years, the thermostat stops working and shuts off, disabling the furnace.
 The result is a house or office that can drop to freezing temperatures inside after only one day.
+One of the best ways to keep house or office in good weather is by a good insulation, contact us to learn more.
 As the water pipes inside the building freeze and crack, the water pours out, damaging everything from the roof to the basement.
 And the El Dorado plumber should be called for help.
 Damages are multiplied when dealing with industrial heating systems as they are generally larger, more complex pieces of machinery and are responsible for larger areas of space and materials/goods.

 While it may be tempting to replace the standard alkaline batteries in a thermostat with longer lasting Lithium batteries, this is even more likely to lead to unexpected failure.